| Merbau Wood |

 Common Uses of Merbau Wood

 Merbau wood is used for flooring, decks, furniture, turned objects, and other specialty wood items.
-Wood has excellent strength, so it is used in all places where strength and durability are required.
-Merbau wood is a versatile wood that can be used for indoor and outdoor applications.
+Wood has excellent strength, so it is used where strength and durability are required.

 Is Merbau Wood Good for Decking?